 Restaurant Utility Costs

-Restaurant utility costs include water, electricity, natural gas, internet, cable, and cell phone costs.
+Restaurant utility costs (technically, an expense) include water, electricity, natural gas, internet, cable, and cell phone costs.
 Estimates and research suggest that many restaurants budget less 5% of their total costs to utilities and that the following averages and costs apply in the U.S:

 - Commercial electricity usage is 10.56¢/kWh